Tibesti Department

 Tibesti (تبستي) was one of four departments within the former Bourkou-Ennedi-Tibesti region of Chad.
 Its capital was Bardaï.

 In 2008 the Bourkou-Ennedi-Tibesti Region was split into three, with Tibesti Department becoming the separate Tibesti Region.

-The area takes its name form the Tibesti Mountains.
+The area takes its name from the Tibesti Mountains.

 From March to December 2006, demining work was carried out in this area of Chad along with the Borkou Department.